At our drug and alcohol rehab Clydebank, we take great pride in offering fully personalised addiction treatment programmes.

 With outpatient rehab, you’ll be receiving the same treatment options but will remain to stay at home throughout the duration of your addiction treatment.
 This may be more suited to your specific circumstances, however, there are downsides to remaining at home whilst going through rehabilitation.

-Outpatient rehab still has its positives, but you are more likely to experience a drug or alcohol relapse as an outpatient as you don’t have the 24/7 support from our team of addiction specialists.
+Outpatient rehab still has its positives, but you are more likely to experience a drug or alcohol relapse as an outpatient as you don’t have the 24/7 support from our team of addiction specialists in our Scottish rehab clinic.

 Frequently Asked Questions